 Smart materials, technologies, and engineering stand as essential drivers in Latvia's economic transformation, fostering the creation of fresh and inventive technological solutions while facilitating the development of high-value products and services.
-This sector serves as a foundational pillar for various domains, offering crucial components and systems that underpin precision medicine, ICT, smart cities, green energy, and the bioeconomy.

 Functional materials for photonics and electronics, thin layers and coatings, equipment, devices and systems, energy harvesting and storage